zulip/zulip/docs/production/maintain-secure-upgrade.md

-and Zulip will automatically fetch the relevant branch from the specified repository to a directory under `/home/zulip/deployments` (where release tarball are unpacked), build the compiled static assets from source, and switches to the new version.
+and Zulip will automatically fetch the relevant branch from the specified repository to a directory under `/home/zulip/deployments` (where release tarball are unpacked), build the compiled static assets from source, and switch to the new version.

+If you're just looking to take advantage of the latest features, we suggest keeping the default `zulip` repository above, and using `weekly` for the branch.
+Known caveats include: the `weekly` branch will typically have fewer translated strings than a stable release, and the upgrade path will not have been tested.

 ### Upgrading using Git from Zulip 1.6 and older